civicrm/civicrm-dev-docs/docs/extensions/civix.md

 civix help generate:search
 ```

-Then you could generate your basic search code with:
+Then you could generate your basic search code for a MySearch class with:

 ```bash
 civix generate:search MySearch